 This passage is invoking Eden language.
 The story of the Bible begins in Genesis with a river and a tree, and here we have a picture of Eden restored.
 The story of salvation has come full circle!

-There are a number of applications of this revelation of heaven for us as believers that should shape the way we think of our lives and of our future.
-Let me spell them out:
+There are a number of applications of this revelation of heaven for us as believers that should shape the way we think of our lives and futures:

 It is tempting to think of heaven as being radically different to everything we have ever known.
 In one sense this is true, it will be full of glory to a degree that we have never experienced, but the language of Scripture suggests that heaven will be strangely familiar – like coming home.

 What is heaven?
 Heaven is where God lives.
-This is a remarkable truth which has some mind-bending applications.
-Consider this, when God moves house, wherever he moves to is called heaven.
-It is for this reason that after God has created the new earth and comes to take residence on it with his people – the new earth is called heaven!
+This is a remarkable truth with some mind-bending applications.
+Consider this, when God moves house, wherever He moves to is called heaven.
+It is for this reason that after God has created the new earth and comes to take residence on it with His people, the new earth is called heaven!

-We are told that at that time we will no longer see God in dim reflections but we will see him ‘face to face’.
-In fact his presence will be so real and tangible, his light is said to replace the sun on the new earth!
+We are told that, at that time, we will no longer see God in dim reflections but ‘face to face’.
+In fact, His presence will be so real and tangible that His light is said to replace the sun on the new earth!

-It is in this hope that we are making ourselves beautiful for him, keeping ourselves pure for him.
-This requires great discipline, restraint, trust on our part.
-The great exhortation of Scripture therefore is – Don’t grow weary while you wait!
+It is in this hope that we are making ourselves beautiful for Him, keeping ourselves pure for Him.
+This requires great discipline, restraint and trust on our part.
+The great exhortation of Scripture, therefore, is don’t grow weary while you wait!

 Yes, there’s more!
-Eternal life with God is a huge reward in itself and we are saved by remaining faithful to the end, but some people limit “rewards” to this.
-The Bible often speaks about being rewarded for the specific actions that what we do in this life.
-Jesus spoke about “storing up treasures in heaven” (Matthew 6:20).
+Eternal life with God is a huge reward in itself and we are saved by remaining faithful to the end, but some people limit ‘rewards’ to this.
+The Bible often speaks about being rewarded for the specific actions that we do in this life.
+Jesus spoke about ‘storing up treasures in heaven’ (Matthew 6:20).
 Literally ‘piling it up’.

 Did you know that you can be rewarded more or less in heaven?
 I hope so.
 What will we be rewarded for?
-When we look at the words of Jesus, there is an emphasis not only on what we do but how we do them.
-(Matthew 6:16-18) Consider these examples from Mathew ch 6, Jesus speaks about the reward which we will receive for:
+When we look at the words of Jesus, there is an emphasis not only on what we do but how we do them (Matthew 6:16-18).
+Consider these examples from Mathew 6, where Jesus speaks about the reward we will receive for how we:

-Here are some more examples of specific things which we will be rewarded for:
+Here are some more examples of specific things for which we will be rewarded:

 - Martyrs receive a special status in heaven

-- There is a special glory give for soul-winners “[they] will shine like the stars” (Daniel 12:3)
+- There is a special glory given to soul-winners – ‘[they] will shine like the stars’ (Daniel 12:3)

 - For every testing and trial we endure (James 1:12).

-I would like to end off with a word of encouragement – Heaven is not a retirement village for tired Christians.
-Heaven will be a kind of graduation!
-This is the hope that inspires us and reinvigorates us.
+I would like to end off with a word of encouragement.
+Heaven is not a retirement village for tired Christians.
+Heaven will be a type of graduation!
+This is the hope that inspires and reinvigorates us.
 For those of you that have grown weary in doing what is good, take heart!
 Your hard work, your love, your perseverance is achieving for you a reward that will far surpass any of the sacrifices that you have made in this life.